daostack/arc/docs/ref/controller/Controller.md

 > Controller contract

-The *Contoller* is the centeral part of a DAO, it glues together all other components in a single smart contract.
+The *Controller* is the central part of a DAO, it glues together all other components in a single smart contract.

 ![Controller Illustration](../../images/controller.png)
 ## Reference